How To Finance a Car From a Private Seller

 You'll contact the seller and finalize the sale.
 In general, this will involve:

-- Payment in cash, cashier's check or payment app, or a check directly from the credit union to the seller.
+- Payment in cash, cashier's check, via a payment app, or a check directly from the credit union to the seller.

 - Vehicle registration.